Host and hostess clubs: Venues outside Japan

-Hostess bars are also found in other east Asian countries, and in Hawaii, Guam, California, and Vancouver, Canada.
+Hostess bars are also found in other east Asian countries, and in Hawaii, Guam, California, and British Columbia.
 In Hawaii, approximately half of Oahu's 300 bars are licensed as hostess bars.

-Some bars in Thailand label themselves as hostess bars; these are loosely related to the East Asian practice, although they are basically a class of the local go-go bars that do not feature dancing.
+Some bars in Thailand label themselves as hostess bars; these are loosely related to the East Asian practice, although they are essentially go-go bars that do not feature dancing.